-a) General and medical inflation:
+General and medical inflation

-The health care costs trend is estimated to decrease from 10.0% to 5.0% over six years.
-Other medical and dental expenses are assumed to remain consistent at a 5.0% increase per year.
+The healthcare costs trend is estimated to increase from 5.0% to 6.0% over the next six years.
+Other medical and dental expenses are assumed to remain consistent at a 4.6% increase per year.

-b) Discount rate:
+Discount rate

-The obligation at December 31, 2012, being the present value of future liabilities and the expense for the period then ended, were determined using a discount rate of 4.0%.
+The obligation at December 31, 2013, which is the present value of future liabilities and the expense for the year then ended, were determined using a discount rate of 4.8%.

-16. Share capital
+16 Share capital